danleh/wasabi/instrumentation-design/design.md

 Cons:

 - implementation: either in-engine or as a proxy
-- ??? only useful if instrumentation is faster then network speed, otherwise the latter catches up anyway
-- actual use in practice? ??? a developer will have the modules local anyway, not many will be doing instrumentation in production, especially not on mobile
+- actual use in practice? a developer will have the modules local anyway, not many will be doing instrumentation in production, especially not on mobile -> BUT a developer could ship the instrumentation framework in WASM with his/her website and instrumentation happens on users machine!

 ### Parallel Instrumentation? (related to Streaming)